inikep/lizard/lz5_Block_format.md

 There are specific parsing rules to respect in order to remain compatible with assumptions made by the decoder :

-1. The last 5 bytes are always literals
+1. The last 16 bytes are always literals what allows fast memory copy operations.
-2. The last match must start at least 12 bytes before end of block.
+2. The last match must start at least 20 bytes before end of block.
-   Consequently, a block with less than 13 bytes cannot be compressed.
+   Consequently, a block with less than 20 bytes cannot be compressed.

 These rules are in place to ensure that the decoder will never read beyond the input buffer, nor write beyond the output buffer.